Stop Chatting With AI. Start Building With It.

 - Process documents - how you do specific things, loaded when you’re doing them

-Start with the core document and one client document.
+I’d start with the core document and one client document.
 Add more as the work demands it.
-The system grows because the work grows - not because you sat down and planned a filing system.
+The system grows because the work grows - not because you sat down one weekend and planned an elaborate filing system.

 The compounding starts the moment you stop treating every session as session one.